What Are Oral Appliances

 - Patients with moderate to severe OSA who are intolerant of or refuse treatment with nasal CPAP.
-Oral appliances are also indicated for patients who refuse treatment, or are not candidates for tonsillectomy and adenoidectomy, cranofacial operations, or tracheostomy.
+Oral appliances are also indicated for patients who refuse treatment or are not candidates for tonsillectomy and adenoidectomy, craniofacial operations, or tracheostomy.

 Types of Oral Appliances

-Mandibular Repositioning Appliances function to reposition and maintain the lower jaw (mandible) in a protruded position during sleep.
-This serves to open the airway by indirectly pulling the tongue forward, stimulating activity of the muscles in the tongue and making it more rigid.
-It also holds the lower jaw and other structures in a stable position to prevent opening of the mouth.
+Mandibular Repositioning Appliances – Mandibular Repositioning Appliances function to reposition and maintain the lower jaw (mandible) in a protruded position during sleep.
+This serves to open the airway by indirectly pulling the tongue forward, stimulating the activity of the muscles in the tongue and making it more rigid.
+It also holds the lower jaw and other structures in a stable position to prevent the opening of the mouth.

 Oral Appliance Therapy

-Oral Appliance Therapy involves the selection, fitting, and use of a specially designed oral appliance worn during sleep that maintains an opened, unobstructed airway in the throat.
+Oral Appliance Therapy involves the selection, fitting, and use of a specially designed oral appliance worn during sleep that maintains an open, unobstructed airway in the throat.
 Oral appliances work in several ways: